schappim/mBot-Gitbook/section-2-chapter-2-demonstration-of-makeblock.md

 \[CODE IMG HERE\]

-The code is actually self explainatory as it is very close to the natural language: When the button is pressed run forward at speed 255 \(which is the maximum\), wait for five seconds \(before proceeding to the next command\) and then stop moving.
+The code is actually self explanatory as it is very close to the natural language: When the button is pressed run forward at speed 255 \(which is the maximum\), wait for five seconds \(before proceeding to the next command\) and then stop moving.

 Notice there's an event block there about what should happen when the button is released.
 It is empty, ready for you to put your ideas and orders, there.

 Let's say, for example, that we'd like to hear a note when the button is released.
 Click on "~~**Controls**~~" on the toolbar, on the left, and different command blocks should appear.
 Drag and drop "play a note on ..." just bellow "when button released" taking care that they fit one into the other, like two jigsaw pieces.
 Then click on the note to pick one of your liking.
 Eventually add a \(pink\) "wait 1 s" block.
 You can go to "Play", now, and test your programming.
-Click on "Sprint" and see if releasing the button will produce a note, as exptected.
+Click on "Sprint" and see if releasing the button will produce a note, as expected.
 Again, you might want to lift the mBot, so that it doesn't crash on your coffee cup.

 Let's make one last improvement.
 Go back to the Code \(Design &gt; Sprint Button &gt; Code\) and add a "stop moving" code block right bellow the "wait 1 s".